jxjo/Xoptfoil2/docs/worker/worker.md

 ## Generate polars  (-w polar)

 Polars of an airfoil will be generated in Xfoils polar format.
 The generated polar file is ready to be imported into xflr5 or flow5 via the menu function `Polars / Import Xfoil Polar(s)`.

+Worth mentioning is the possibility to combine polar generation and flap setting in a single step.
+The input file allows to define a sequence of flap angles for which the defined polars will be generated automatically.
+The 'flapped' airfoils will be additionally written at the end of polar gneration.

 The polars will be generated in the subdirectory `<airfoil_file>_polars` of the current directory.